 Is technology allowed?

 To be fully immersed in the experience, electronics are strongly discouraged.
 Organizing teachers may make the final decision.
-Our staff members take pictures throughout the program and provide the pictures free-of-charge to the school.
+Our staff members take pictures throughout the program and can provide to the school if requested.

 DO STUDENTS NEED spending money?

 A camp tuck shop and campus bookstore are optional places for students to purchase light snacks or commemorative items.
 Students attending an excursion to Niagara Falls may choose to bring additional spending money.
 Your child may also need: warm clothing, a lunch for the first day, closed-toe shoes, and swimming attire.
 Please contact the organizing teacher directly for more packing notes.